A Q&A guide to the commercialisation of healthcare in Turkey.

 - Have the CE mark.

-- Be registered with the ÜTS, which replaced the TITUBB.
+- Be registered with the Product Tracking System.

-Additionally, under Article 11/2 of the Law on Establishment and Broadcasting of Radio and Television Institutions No. 6112, no advertisements for prescription medical products or treatments can be broadcasted.
-Although this provision does not expressly refer to medical devices, it is accepted that advertisements for prescription medical devices cannot be broadcasted on TV and radio.
+In addition, advertisements for prescription medical products or treatments cannot be broadcast (Article 11/2, Law on Establishment and Broadcasting of Radio and Television Institutions No. 6112).
+Although this provision does not expressly refer to medical devices, it is accepted that advertisements for prescription medical devices cannot be broadcast on TV and radio.

 Natural health products

-20. Is there a category for natural health products (including, for example, traditional medicines, homeopathic medicines, supplements, vitamins and minerals)?
+22. Is there a category for natural health products (or equivalent) (including, for example, traditional medicines, homeopathic medicines, supplements, vitamins and minerals)?

 Natural health products are governed by the Regulation on the Importation, Production, Processing and Supply of Food Supplements (Food Supplement Regulation), which was published by the Ministry of Food, Agriculture and Livestock in the Ofﬁcial Gazette No. 28635 on 2 May 2013, came into force on 2 August 2013 and was amended on 21 November 2015 and 28 March 2017.

-Food supplements are defined as products prepared in the form of capsules, tablets, powder packets for single use, liquid ampoules, dropping bottles or other liquid and powder forms of nutritional elements such as (Article 4/h, Food Supplement Regulation):
+Food supplements are defined as products prepared in the form of capsules, tablets, powder packets for single use, liquid ampoules, dropping bottles or other liquid and powder forms of nutritional elements such as:

 - Fatty acids and amino acids.